codewithlavanya-create/Task-7-/README.md

 1.Navigate to the project folder: cd sales_summary_project

-2.
-Step 1: Create the SQLite database and populate it python create_sales_data.py
+2.Step 1: Create the SQLite database and populate it python create_sales_data.py

 Step 2: Run the analysis and generate chart python sales_summary.py